"Prevent high damage from

 The APT Scanner is the core component of our Compromise Assessment Service.
 With its use, network, systems and applications can be continuously scanned for signs of Advanced Persistant Threat (APT) activity.
 The APT Scanner detects suspicious behavior patterns, unusual network activity, or indicators that could point to an APT attack.
 Professional evaluation of the scan results enables our cyber defense experts to efficiently and reliably detect compromised IT systems in your infrastructure.

-Be safe, not sorry, and detect compromised systems in your infrastructure before serious damage occurs.
+Play it safe, track down compromised systems in your infrastructure before high damage is done.

 How an APT scanner works

 How does an APT scanner detect cyberattacks?
 Unlike classic antivirus software, an APT scanner does not search for fragments of malicious code, but for traces of an attack, so-called Indicators of Compromise (IOCs), as in a forensic investigation.
 For this purpose, the APT scanner uses a set of rules that includes Indicators of Compromise (IOCs).